YaoGroup/DIFFICE_jax/optimizer/README.md

 [**L-BFGS**](http://users.iems.northwestern.edu/~nocedal/PDFfiles/limited-memory.pdf): Limited-memory BFGS method, a second-order quasi-Newton optimization method for solving unconstrained nonlinear optimization problems, using a limited amount of computer memory.

-**Stochastic training scheme** is applied to two optimizers, where the code randomizes both data samples and collocation points every certain iteration during training, in order to minimize the cheating effect.
+A **stochastic training scheme** is applied to two optimizers, where the code randomizes both data samples and collocation points at regular interval during training to minimize the cheating effect.